CPK Insurance

 Professional Liability Insurance in Atlanta

-Professional Liability Insurance Risk Factors in Atlanta
+About Professional Liability Insurance in Atlanta, GA

 Professional liability insurance coverage in Georgia is designed for claims tied to professional errors, negligence, malpractice, omissions, and client claims that allege financial loss.
 For Georgia firms, that means the policy is usually focused on legal defense, settlements and judgments, and, depending on the wording, certain breach of contract allegations tied to professional services.
 The policy does not become a substitute for every business policy; it is built around what you promised to do, how you performed the service, and whether a client says the service failed.
 In Georgia, coverage details can vary by carrier, industry, and endorsements, so the policy language matters more than a simple label like E&O insurance in Georgia.